 You can read Questions and Answers about inaccuracy penalties by following the link below and you can find out more about correcting errors in the current year in the guide 'Correcting payroll errors - current year'.

-Similarly, late payment penalties will start from April 2015.
+New, automated in-year late payment penalties will start from April 2015.
 In the meantime, HMRC will continue to charge late payment penalties - on a risk-assessed basis - on payments due from employers for the tax year 2014-15 onwards.
 You can find out more about late payment penalties in the guide 'PAYE/National Insurance late payment penalties'.

-New employers will not be penalised if their first FPS is received within 30 days of making their first payment to an employee.
+New employers will not be issued with a penalty if their first FPS is received within 30 days of making their first payment to an employee.
 But after that, normal penalties rules will apply if an FPS is filed late.

 The size of the late filing penalties depends on the number of employees within the PAYE scheme.

 Number of employees